-NetSuite Enables Nonprofit Organizations to Focus on Core Social Goals While Lowering TCO and Improving the Bottom Line
+NetSuite Enables Nonprofit organizations to Focus on Core Social Goals While Lowering TCO and Improving the Bottom Line

-SAN MATEO, Calif., — November 19, 2008 — NetSuite Inc. (NYSE: N), a leading vendor of on-demand, integrated business management software suites for mid-market enterprises and divisions of large companies, today announced that some of the latest non-profit organizations switched to NetSuite from Microsoft Great Plains.
+SAN MATEO, Calif.—November 19, 2008—NetSuite Inc. (NYSE: N), a leading vendor of on-demand, integrated business management software suites for mid-market enterprises and divisions of large companies, today announced that some of the latest non-profit organizations switched to NetSuite from Microsoft Great Plains.
 In the current economic climate, nonprofits are being asked to do more with less and have adopted NetSuite's single integrated system, which delivers enterprise resource planning (ERP) / accounting, customer relationship management (CRM), and Ecommerce capabilities to address multiple problems.

 On-premise software applications such as Microsoft Great Plains were once very popular within organizations but are rapidly falling out of favor due to a number of deficiencies.
 Chief among them is that nonprofit organizations experience data silos of financial, fundraising and constituent data.
 They seek to create a dynamic business environment where key operational data is visible, reportable and available for real time decision making.
-Financial systems like Great Plains do not allow donor and constituent data to move easily across departments, resulting in a lack of real-time visibility across key metrics needed to optimize operations.
+Financial systems like Great Plains do not allow donor and constituent data to move easily across departments, resulting in a lack of real-time visibility across key metrics needed to optimise operations.

 In addition, nonprofit organizations that deploy best-of-breed applications like Microsoft Great Plains are forced to manage their business on separate on-premise software packages — one for accounting, one for inventory and warehousing, one for sales force management and one for Ecommerce — an approach that requires costly integration to get them to work together.
 The cost of implementation, integration and on-going application maintenance in such environments can be many times the cost of the software itself — a particular challenge in the current economic environment.
 In addition, tying together disparate systems typically does not provide the integrated real-time visibility across metrics that is essential to managing growth.